ostdotcom/website-docupony/platform/sdk/docs/mobile-wallet-sdks/iOS/latest/protocols.md

 ### 4. getPin
-This function will be called by wallet SDK when it needs to get the PIN from the `app` user to authenticate any authorized action.
+This function will be called by Wallet SDK when it needs to get the PIN from the `app` user to authenticate any authorized action.
 <br>**Expected Function Definition:** Developers of client company are expected to launch their UI to get the PIN from the user and pass back this PIN to SDK by calling **delegate.pinEntered(_ userPin: String, passphrasePrefix: String)**

 ```